Docter60/sgi-irix-net-boot-guide/README.md

 octane
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;The file systems table may also have incorrect entries pointing to the wrong host.
-Maje sure the host these are pointing to are the Pi server:
+Make sure the host these are pointing to is the Pi server:

 **/srv/tftp/diskless/\<client\>/etc/fstab**